dkdaddy/nominal_types/README.md

 # nominal_types
-How to simulate nominal types in TypeScript
+## How to simulate nominal types in TypeScript

+This is the repo for a talk I gave at Bloomberg in November 2019.
+You can step though the talk [here](http://typescriptbob.com/nominal_types/remark/nominal.html)

+## Overview

 Consider the code in [bug.ts](./ts/bug.ts)